-4.01 The kind of work previously or presently performed within the departments covered by this agreement, as described in Article 3, and new or additional work assigned to be performed by employees within said departments is recognized as the jurisdiction of the Union and shall be assigned within the jurisdiction of the Union.

-4.02 New or additional work which results from the installation of equipment and/or adoption of processes designed as a substitute for, or evolution of, work previously or presently performed by employees within the said departments is recognized as the jurisdiction of the Union and shall be assigned within the jurisdiction of the Union.
+- 4.01 The kind of work previously or presently performed within the departments covered by this agreement, as described in Article 3, and new or additional work assigned to be performed by employees within said departments is recognized as the jurisdiction of the Union and shall be assigned within the jurisdiction of the Union. - 4.02 New or additional work which results from the installation of equipment and/or adoption of processes designed as a substitute for, or evolution of, work previously or presently performed by employees within the said departments is recognized as the jurisdiction of the Union and shall be assigned within the jurisdiction of the Union. - 4.04 Web ads sold at sites where the creative service department is unionized will be developed by unionized graphic artists who have the requisite technical skills and proficiency.